Sandeep-yadav-hub/howTo/README.md

-Include these line at the bottom of your html file
+Include the wizard.js file at the bottom of your html file
 ```HTML
 <script src="../../wizard.js"></script>
 ```